 Volunteer Support Opportunities

 Find an area to match your gifts and nourish your spirit!
 Volunteer opportunities are available in many areas of the ministries at St Mark’s.
-If you would like more information on volunteering for a specific ministry, please contact the ministry chair person (see PDF below) or contact the church office for general information.
+Please click the link below and complete our Opportunities for Ministry Form to share your time and talents!
+The appropriate leader will be notified and will then contact you.
+If you have questions please contact the church office.

 Gifts of Stock